nighthawkcoders/python-pages/_posts/2023-08-17-markdown-html_fragments.md

 ## Hacks
 At the end of this week you should select your theme and start customizing your page.
 - Students should select a theme from the available options in the _config.yml file and start customizing their page accordingly.
-- Try altering index.md with image and links according to some of your personal interests, or make an outline for learning GitHub Pages.
+- Try alter index.md with images and links according to some of your personal interests.
+For instance, make an outline of your classes, school activities, and homework requirements.
+- Google `Markdown Cheatsheet` or `W3Schools HTML Tutorial` for guideance.
+Try to do something on your index.md not discussed in this blog.